Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 ***

 ## <u>`prem.zoom()`</u>
 This function on first run will ask you to select a clip with the exact zoom you wish to use for the current session.
-Any subsequent activations of the script will simply zoom the current clip to that zoom amount (and `x/y` position).
+Any subsequent activations of the script will simply zoom the current clip to that zoom amount (and `x/y/anchor point` position).
 You can reset this zoom by refreshing the script.
 This script takes advantage of some predetermined values maintained within the `Prem {` class.
 They are kept within the subclass `ClientInfo {`. `prem.zoom()` will check the name of the current [client folder](https://github.com/Tomshiii/ahk/wiki/Other-Classes#projclient) and if `ClientInfo {` contains an object of the same name, it will cycle through those predetermined values.

 For better performance with `prem.zoom()`'s ability to cycle between different zoom levels, encase any hotkeys that call the function within `#MaxThreadsBuffer`